rehierl/node-tree-outliner/about-sequences.md

 A **section** is a sequence of subsequent nodes.

 This definition does not state anything about a section's first and last nodes.
-It merely states that a section is not some arbitrary sequence of nodes, because the order of its nodes corresponds with a document's node sequence.
+It merely states that a section is not some sequence of arbitrarily selected nodes.
+The order of the nodes associated with a section always corresponds with the document's node sequence.

+explain ...

 A section that has no subsections is a sequence of directly subsequent nodes.
 Consequently, such a section is a subsequence of its document's node sequence.

+*From the perspective of subsequences:*
-A section that has subsections is a sequence of directly subsequent nodes, if it is considered to also contain all nodes within all of its subsections (in order of appearance).
+A section that has subsections is a sequence of directly subsequent nodes, if it is considered to also contain all nodes within all of its subsections.

+*From the perspective of objects directly connected with each other:*
-A section is a sequence of sequences of directly subsequent nodes, if no nodes of its subsections are considered to be included (i.e. `section := [sequence1, sequence2, ...]`).
-With that perspective, a section's subsections can be seen to fill the gaps in between the node sequences of a section.
+A section is a sequence of sequences of directly subsequent nodes, if the nodes of its subsections are considered to be *not* included (i.e. `section := [ sequence-1, sequence-2, ...]`).
+All subsections of a section can therefore be seen to fill the gaps in between the sequences of a section.

+### Sequence of subsequent sections - TODO

+Document = sequence of subsequent sections -

+Any section has a node that precedes it (i.e. the section's sectioning element).

+A section is a subsection to the outer section of its sectioning element.
+Put differently, the outer section of a sectioning element tells the section that is introduced to which section it is a subsection.

+The section of a sectioning root belongs to a document.
+As such, it contributes to the outline (tree of sections) of its document.
+The choice to not include such an inner outline in a document's TOC is a choice by preference, (i.e. not a strict requirement).

 <!-- ======================================================================= -->
 ## Tag sequence